Why Is Estate Planning Important for Unmarried or Childless Seniors?

 HIPAA Release Form

 Your HIPAA Release Form authorizes your healthcare providers to disclose your medical information to the individuals you specify in the document.
-This form provides you with control over your personal healthcare information and protects your privacy.
+This form gives you control over your personal healthcare information and helps protect your privacy.

 Advance Directive (Living Will)

-Although not legally binding, this document is used to declare what sort of end-of-life care you want or do not want in the event that you are at the end of your life with no expectation of recovery.
+Although not legally binding, this document is used to declare what sort of end-of-life care you want or do not want in the event that you have no expectation of recovery.

 Understanding Intestate Laws

 Massachusetts intestate laws describe the sequence of inheritance that must be followed in the absence of the deceased’s explicit instructions.
-Assets with designated beneficiaries, such as life insurance policies or retirement accounts, pass to the surviving beneficiary whether or not there is a will.
-However, other property will be distributed according to intestate succession if there is no will.
+Assets with designated beneficiaries, such as life insurance policies or retirement accounts, pass to the surviving beneficiary regardless of whether a will is in place.
+However, other property will be distributed according to intestate succession if there is no will, with probate matters overseen by the Massachusetts Probate and Family Court system.

 Order of Succession (Laws of Survivorship) in Massachusetts